gilch/drython/README.md

 )
 ```

 Clearly, this won't work!
-It prints both messages.
+It prints *both* messages, since the print functions get evaluated before the if lambda
+can do anything about it.

+Smalltalk uses the code blocks to prevent evaluation.
 Too bad Python doesn't have those blocks things, or re-implementing `if` would be easy.
 Or does it?

 Actually, a code block is just an anonymous function.